 This book project builds on a dissertation that was generously supported by an ACLS Mellon Dissertation Completion Fellowship. |

-recent talks, presentations, roundtables
+recent talks, presentations, workshops, roundtables

 Roundtable co-organizer and presenter: ChatGPT: Adapt, Reject, Embrace?
 An Interdisciplinary Roundtable.
 North Carolina State University Conference on Faculty Excellence, March 9, 2023